rwb/ccjs710-fall2024/README.md

 #### 2. Sampling Variability of a Proportion

 This case illustrates the greater sampling variability we get from drawing samples of size 50 in comparison to drawing samples of size 500.
 To create this simulation, we imagine a large population of prison releasees who have a true 3-year rearrest recidivism rate of 67.5%.
-The question is this: how close do we tycally get to this estimate when we draw samples of size 50 and 500 from this population?
+The question is this: how close do we typically get to this estimate when we draw samples of size 50 and 500 from this population?

 This case illustrates the greater sampling variability we get from drawing samples of size 50 in comparison to drawing samples of size 500.
 To create this simulation, we imagine a large population of prison releasees who have a true 3-year rearrest recidivism rate of 67.5%.
 The question is this: how close do we tycally get to this estimate when we draw samples of size 50 and 500 from this population?